-If you work for a destination marketing organisation, hotel or tourist attraction, you no doubt spend a lot of time thinking about how to grab people’s attention.
+If you work for a destination marketing organisation, you no doubt spend a lot of time thinking about how to grab people’s attention.

-All this means that DMOs and others in the industry are going to need to be prepared to pounce on demand as it grows, with campaigns that are innovative, eye-catching and capture the mood of the moment.
+All this means that DMOs and others in the industry are going to need to be prepared to pounce on demand as it grows and react to the latest announcements, with campaigns that are innovative, eye-catching and capture the mood of the moment.

-Here are five ways to set your campaigns apart in 2021.
+Here are five ways to stand out this year.

-So many people have faced a tough time during the pandemic, and heartwarming stories will take on extra significance.
-Did communities in your destination come together in inspiring ways last year?
-Have you launched any charitable initiatives?
+News cycles have been relentlessly grim and many people have been through a tough time, so heartwarming stories will take on extra significance.
+Have communities in your destination come together in inspiring ways during the pandemic, which showed their resilience and spirit?
+Have you launched any charitable initiatives recently?
 Can you share a feel-good story or narrative that takes place in your hotel?

 Let’s be honest, coming up with a funny campaign is hard.
 You don’t want your jokes to be boring or overused, but you also don’t want to misstep and say anything offensive.

 And this brilliant campaign by tourism board House of Lapland was a spoof 2032 Summer Olympic Games campaign (that was really raising awareness about climate change) – and saw the featured destination, Salla in Finland, trend on Twitter for days.